Black Gives Way to Blue: Background and recording

+In the early 1990s, the American rock band Alice in Chains rose to prominence amidst a wave of interest in grunge music.
+Their debut album, Facelift (1990), was certified gold in the United States before peers such as Nirvana, Pearl Jam, and Soundgarden were even known to the general public.
+They followed with Dirt (1992), which brought the band worldwide popularity.
+Frontman Layne Staley developed a heroin addiction over that time which continually hampered the band's ability to perform live; eventually, this led to the band completely ceasing performances after their third studio album, a self-titled album released in 1995.
+Although several new songs were recorded for a greatest hits compilation titled Nothing Safe: Best of the Box in 1998, the band's future remained uncertain.
+In 2002, Layne Staley was found dead of a drug overdose, and the band effectively ceased to exist.

 On February 18, 2005, guitarist Jerry Cantrell, bassist Mike Inez, and drummer Sean Kinney reunited to perform a benefit concert in Seattle for victims of the tsunami disaster that struck South Asia.
 It was the band's first live performance since 1996.
-On March 10, 2006, the surviving members performed at VH1's Decades Rock Live concert, honoring fellow Seattle musicians Ann and Nancy Wilson of Heart.
+On March 10, 2006, the surviving members performed at VH1's Decades Rock Live! concert, honoring fellow Seattle musicians Ann and Nancy Wilson of Heart.
 Comes with the Fall vocalist William DuVall made his first public performance with the band during that show singing Alice in Chains' "Rooster".
 The band followed the concert with a short United States club tour, several festival dates in Europe, and a brief tour in Japan.
 DuVall joined Alice in Chains as lead singer during the band's reunion concerts.
 DuVall was an old friend of Cantrell's.
 They met in Los Angeles in 2000 through a mutual acquaintance, and DuVall's band Comes with the Fall was both the opening act and also Cantrell's backing band during the tour for his second solo album, Degradation Trip, in 2001 and 2002.